brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

 ```

 ### JSON Body
-Today, JSON bodies are becoming more popular over form-encoded key value pairs; I believe this is due to how easy it is for JavaScript to dump it's data in a request body.
-Fortunately JSON bodies are as easy to create in the request module as form-encoded are.
+Today, JSON bodies are becoming more popular over form-encoded key-value pairs; this is due to how much more compact JSON is over XML (XML and JSON are typically used to carry larger payloads).
+Fortunately, JSON bodies are as easy to create in the request module as form-encoded are.

 Instead of passing your dictionary to the `data` parameter, pass it to `json`.
-When the request it made, the `Content-Type` header will automatically be set to `application/json` to tell the server that this is a JSON request.
+When the request is made, the `Content-Type` header will automatically be set to `application/json` to tell the server that this is a JSON request.

 ```python
 import requests